DPDK/dpdk/doc/guides/linux_gsg/build_dpdk.rst

 Also, to use VFIO, both kernel and BIOS must support and be configured to use IO virtualization (such as Intel® VT-d).

-For proper operation of VFIO when running Intel® DPDK applications as a non-privileged user, correct permissions should also be set up.
+For proper operation of VFIO when running DPDK applications as a non-privileged user, correct permissions should also be set up.
-This can be done by using the Intel® DPDK setup script (called setup.sh and located in the tools directory).
+This can be done by using the DPDK setup script (called setup.sh and located in the tools directory).

 Binding and Unbinding Network Ports to/from the igb_uioor VFIO Modules
 ----------------------------------------------------------------------

-As of release 1.4, Intel® DPDK applications no longer automatically unbind all supported network ports from the kernel driver in use.
+As of release 1.4, DPDK applications no longer automatically unbind all supported network ports from the kernel driver in use.
-Instead, all ports that are to be used by an Intel® DPDK application must be bound to the igb_uio or vfio-pci module before the application is run.
+Instead, all ports that are to be used by an DPDK application must be bound to the igb_uio or vfio-pci module before the application is run.
-Any network ports under Linux* control will be ignored by the Intel® DPDK poll-mode drivers and cannot be used by the application.
+Any network ports under Linux* control will be ignored by the DPDK poll-mode drivers and cannot be used by the application.

 .. warning::

-    The Intel® DPDK will, by default, no longer automatically unbind network ports from the kernel driver at startup.
+    The DPDK will, by default, no longer automatically unbind network ports from the kernel driver at startup.
-    Any ports to be used by an Intel® DPDK application must be unbound from Linux* control and bound to the igb_uio or vfio-pci module before the application is run.
+    Any ports to be used by an DPDK application must be unbound from Linux* control and bound to the igb_uio or vfio-pci module before the application is run.

-To bind ports to the igb_uio or vfio-pci module for Intel® DPDK use, and then subsequently return ports to Linux* control, a utility script called dpdk_nic _bind.py is provided in the tools subdirectory.
+To bind ports to the igb_uio or vfio-pci module for DPDK use, and then subsequently return ports to Linux* control, a utility script called dpdk_nic _bind.py is provided in the tools subdirectory.
 This utility can be used to provide a view of the current state of the network ports on the system, and to bind and unbind those ports from the different kernel modules, including igb_uio and vfio-pci.